Mental Health Facilities Oakland, CA

 Alameda Family Services - 1.3 miles from Oakland, CA

 Alameda Family Services is one of mental health facilities in Alameda, California, located at 2325 Clement Avenue, Suite A, 94501 zip code.
 Alameda Family Services provides outpatient treatment.
-Alameda Family Services provides group therapy, individual psychotherapy and couples/family therapy to adults, children / adolescents and seniors 65 or older.
-Additional services provided at Alameda Family Services include family psychoeducation, court-ordered outpatient treatment and case management.
+Alameda Family Services provides group therapy, trauma therapy and couples/family therapy to young adults, seniors 65 or older and children / adolescents.
+Additional services provided at Alameda Family Services include court-ordered outpatient treatment, family psychoeducation and case management.

 Learn More